bkw/node-streambrake/README.md

 `measurementsPerSecond` is an optional value of how often per second to measure throughput and emit queued data.
 Default is 5.

+## See also

+* [node-brake](https://github.com/substack/node-brake/) which basically does the
+same, but is by substack, and thus good.
+I wish I had seen it before I starting writing this module.